Daniel-J-S/seir-flex-426/src/course-materials/react-fundamentals/week-13/day-3/labs/star-wars-api-react-lab.md

 **Styling in this lab is secondary to completing the functionality**

 1. Research documentation of [SWAPI](https://swapi.dev/documentation) to find the endpoint for the `starships` resource.

-2. Create a `services/sw-api.js` service module and ensure that all API/fetch calls are made from this module.
+2. Start by writing everything in `App.js`; the creation of additional components can come later as you scale the project.

-3. Use named exports to expose AJAX functionality as needed, e.g., `export function getAllStarships() {...}`to obtain all starships.
+3. Use the `useEffect` hook to fetch all the `"starship"` data from the API and store that data in component state using the `useState` hook.

-4. Obtain all of the starships from the API and render in `<App>` a card for each starship.
+4. Map over the array of starship objects in component state and render a card for each starship.
 5. Cards should contain the text of the starship's name.

 <br>